 As a result, Reckitt Benckiser has been accused of causing false claims to be submitted to the government for Medicaid beneficiaries that were prescribed Suboxone, resulting in improper expenditures of state Medicaid funds.
 The company was also accused of making false claims about Suboxone Sublingual Film, which is another form of the drug.
 The active ingredient in Suboxone is buprenorphine, which is an opioid.

 Suboxone was approved by the Food and Drug Administration (FDA) to suppress opioid withdrawal symptoms.
 According to the New York Office of the Attorney General, from 2010 through 2014, Reckitt Benckiser marketed Suboxone to doctors who were writing prescriptions to patients without any counseling or psychosocial support, such that the prescriptions were either not safe, effective, or otherwise inappropriate for the patient.

-The multistate investigation included allegations that Reckitt Benckiser submitted a petition to the FDA fraudulently claiming that it had discontinued manufacturing and selling Suboxone Sublingual Tablet “due to safety concerns” about the tablet formulation of the drug, and even actively took steps to fraudulently delay the entry of generic competition for various forms of Suboxone to illegally control the pricing of Suboxone – including pricing to government health care programs.
-The multistate investigation also alleged that Reckitt Benckiser marketed Suboxone Sublingual Film based on false and misleading claims that it was less subject to diversion and abuse than other buprenorphine products it was less susceptible to accidental exposure to children than Suboxone Sublingual Tablets.
+The multistate investigation included allegations that Reckitt Benckiser submitted a petition to the FDA fraudulently claiming that it had discontinued manufacturing and selling Suboxone Sublingual Tablet “due to safety concerns” about the tablet formulation of the drug, and even actively took steps to fraudulently delay the entry of generic competition for various forms of Suboxone in order to illegally control pricing of Suboxone – including pricing to government health care programs.
+The multistate investigation also alleged that Reckitt Benckiser marketed Suboxone Sublingual Film based on false and misleading claims that it was less subject to diversion and abuse than other buprenorphine products and that it was less susceptible to accidental exposure to children than Suboxone Sublingual Tablets.